-Mr. Abbot was a lawyer, a trustee of the Academy, a selectman, postmaster, town clerk, president of the Stony Brook Railroad Corp., and state representative.
+THE ELDER ABBOT was a lawyer, a trustee of the Academy, a selectman, postmaster, town clerk, president of the Stony Brook Railroad Corp., and state representative.
 This fund has now grown to \$17,000 and produces nearly \$1,000 yearly for scholarships.

-Most of the general fund was set up decades ago and by good management, like the Julian Fund, the value of the portfolio has increased substantially in value.
-Twenty years ago it was supply.
+Most of the general fund was set up decades ago and by good management, like the Julian Fund, the value of the portfolio has increased substantially.
+Twenty years ago its was \$180,006.

 Only two substantial additions have been made to the general fund in recent years.
-William C. Roundenbush, who served the second longest of any principal, 25 years, left in his will probated in 1967, 354 shares of a mutual fund.
+William C. Roudenbush, who served the second lengest of any principal, 25 years, left in his will, probated in 1967, 354 shares of a mutual fund.
 Mr. and Mrs. Edgar S. Peterson gave a sum, in the memory of a son, Lt.
-Geoffrey who died while in service, for a yearly scholarship.
+Geoffrey Peterson, who died while in service, for a yearly scholarship.

-The scholarship committee is chaired by Richard W. Hall, with Dr. Maurice Huckins, Jr. and John B. Abbot as the other members.
+The scholarship committee is chaired by Richard W. Hall, with Dr. Maurice Huckins Jr. and John B. Abbot as the other members.

 They confer closely with Academy officials in allocating loans and scholarships and the recipients' names are not divulged.
-They weigh many factors in dispensing the funds and always end with a money demand exceeding the
+They weigh many factors in dispensing the funds and always end with a money demand exceeding the supply.

-Mr. Hall stated that if those who have taken loans, especially the delinquents, would start repaying them sooner, there would be more funds, naturally, to dispense this spring.
-There is a balance of over \$18,000 in outstanding loans, some of which go back nearly ten years.
+Hall stated that if those who have taken loans, especially the delinquents, would start repaying them sooner, there would be more funds, naturally, to dispense this spring.
+There is a halance of more than \$18,000 in outstanding loans, some of which go back nearly 10 years.